 - The Attorney General and Legal Adviser who is responsible for providing legal advice to the Administration and for prosecuting criminal cases;

-- 2 Crown Counsel, qualified as lawyers in the Republic of Cyprus, who are responsible for the conduct of criminal prosecutions and who represent the Administration in civil litigation in the courts of the Sovereign Base Areas;
+- Crown Counsel, qualified as lawyers in the Republic of Cyprus, who are responsible for the conduct of criminal prosecutions and may represent the Administration in civil litigation in the courts of the Sovereign Base Areas;